 'Play is the work of the child' - Maria Montessori

 Play and exploration gives children opportunities to develop a range of valuable skills.
 Cooks Spinney will provide children with opportunities to play that are satisfying and successful, helping children to remain enagaged.
-Staff will plan to support the children in making thier own choices and the learning environments have easy access to toys, books and other resources.
+Staff will plan to support the children in making their own choices and the learning environments have easy access to toys, books and other resources.

 3. Behaviour Expectations

 Children will be happy and emotionally secure when they are supported in managing their feelings and behaviour.
 The roles of the class teacher and support staff are critical in supporting the management of childrens' feelings and behaviour.
 Clear expectations of behaviour are shared and modelled with all children on their first day.
-Teachers and staff will carefully observe interactions and behaviour to ensure we support children to managing their feelings.
+Teachers and staff will carefully observe interactions and behaviour to ensure we support children to manage their feelings.

 4. Language and Communication